 Furthermore women also want to be relevant in the households as assisting spouse in meeting house hold need was another goal majority of them aspire to fulfil as microfinance clients.
-Thus, women in the course of spending their income, spend a great deal on house hold needs as also buttressed by Irobi

-It is expedient to note that the set goals for clients were higher than the achieved goals except with reference to the goal on the need to start a new business for both clients including the expansion of existing business for clients from MBs with IHS who set goals in this regards is less than the achieved goals.
-Majority of the clients from this category of microfinance banks had channelled their aspiration to being financially empowered, reduction of poverty and personal care.
-Also, very few of all the respondents from both categories of microfinance banks, aspire to start a new business as a goal for joining microfinance banks.
-This is not unconnected with the fact that most microfinance clients are usually into one microenterprise or another before seeking for loans or financial supports from microfinance banks.
-This is reflected and confirmed by the very high percentage of clients from both microfinance banks who aim at expanding their already existing businesses.
-The few, who had achieved starting a new business, were those who had either opened new branches or had more finances to divert into some other business aside from their existing ones.
+Thus, women in the course of spending their income, spend a great deal on house hold needs as also buttressed by Irobi business for clients from MBs with IHS who als in this regards is less than the achieved goals. no ly-of the clients from this category of finance banks had channelled their aspiration to and financially empowered, reduction of poverty and Also, very few of all the respondents politicategories of microfinance banks, aspire to stanew business as a goal for joining microfinance This is not unconnected with the fact that most microfinance clients are usually into one mercenterprise or another before seeking for loans or ticial supports from microfinance banks.
+This is religied and confirmed by the very high percentage Wellen's from both microfinance banks who aim at banding their already existing businesses.
+The few. holiad achieved starting a new business, were those had either opened new branches or had more manges to divert into some other business aside from orexisting ones.

-Interestingly all the mentioned goals were achieved above average except reduction in poverty and clients taking care of themselves.
-More so, achievement of each set goal was reported more among clients from MBs with IHS especially with regards to being able to take care of themselves.
-This is probably due to the health education received by members from this category of microfinance bank, or due to the accessibility to funds and lower interest rate experienced more by clients this MBs.
-However, the low response with respect to being able to reduce poverty, goes further to show that much still remains undone by microfinance banks in alleviating poverty among their clients and the yet to be reached population of the very poor in the society who make up the population of marginalized women in the Nigerian community.
-It is however pertinent to note that 40.6 percent of clients MBs with IHS reported that they had experienced reduction in poverty.
-While only 26 percent of clients from MBs without IHS reported they experienced same.
-Again, the role of integrating health services comes to play as this has a direct or indirect effect in the reduction of poverty in terms of maintaining better health which reduces health risks and increases productivity as illustrated by Butcher 2010 and Saha 2011.
+It is expedient to note that the set goals for clients were higher than the achieved goals except with reference to the goal on the need to start a new business for both clients including the expansion of hierestingly all the mentioned goals were achieved are average except reduction in poverty and clients king care of themselves.
+More so, achievement of set goal was reported more among clients from with THS especially with regards to being able to are eare of themselves.
+This is probably due to the fallin education received by members from this begory of microfinance bank, or due to the essibility to funds and lower interest rate d more by clients this MBs.
+However, the sponse with respect to being able to reduce everty, goes further to show that much still remains cone by microfinance banks in alleviating poverty away their clients and the yet to be reached population line very poor in the society who make up the pulation of marginalized women in the Nigerian fundamity.
+It is however pertinent to note that 40.6 ent of clients MBs with IHS reported that they experienced reduction in poverty.
+While only 26 cont of clients from MBs without IHS reported they drienced same.
+Again, the role of integrating health les comes to play as this has a direct or indirect effect in the reduction of poverty in terms of maintaining better health which reduces health risks and increases productivity as illustrated by Butcher 2010 and Saha 2011.